Choosing effective patient education materials

 Patient Education Resource Options

-There are so many ways to deliver patient education, such as one-on-one teaching, often with a demonstration.
-Try using analogies or “word pictures” to explain concepts.
+There are many ways to deliver patient education.
+Examples include one-on-one teaching, demonstrations, and analogies or word pictures to explain concepts.

-You can also use one or more of the following examples:
+You can also use one or more of the following teaching tools:

 - Brochures or other printed materials

 - Videos or DVDs

 - PowerPoint presentations